RachaelKilonzo/30DayMapChallenge/README.md

 - **Day 7:** Mapping the Mukuru Slums Cluster
 - **Day 8:** Streets of Urban Hubs of East Africa
 - **Day 9:** Arrests of Rape and Sex crimes by the NYPD in NYC

-### How to Follow Along
-#### I will be posting updates on this repository every other day, showcasing the maps created for each theme.
-Feel free to follow along, provide feedback, and share your own creations.
-Let's make mapping a fun and educational experience!

 ---
 #### Day9(09/08/2024): 🛣️ Arrests of Rape and Sex crimes by the NYPD in NYC | Data by [NYC OpenData](https://data.cityofnewyork.us/Public-Safety/NYPD-Arrest-Data-Year-to-Date-/uip8-fykc/about_data) | Code by [Cédric Scherer](https://github.com/z3tt)